9 Childrens Books About Race and Prejudice

 A Kids Book About Racism by Jelani Memory

-You’ll know when it’s time to talk to your kids about racism, and unfortunately, that time tends to be at a much younger age than you might have imagined.
+You’ll know when it’s time to talk to your kids about race and prejudice, and unfortunately, that time tends to be at a much younger age than you might have imagined.
 And when that time comes, leaning into the discomfort and being as direct and honest as age-appropriately possible can help lay the foundation for cultivating anti-racist minds.
 This book explains racism in a way kids would understand and acts as an introduction to an issue that sadly continues to plague our society.

 Recommended for children ages 5+

 Same Same but Different by Jenny Sue Kostecki—Shaw

 A story about two pen pals living a world apart, Same Same but Different is a story about Elliot, who lives in the United States, and Kailash, who lives in India.
 Although colorful illustrations depict how their worlds look different, the two boys find the ways they are the same through an exchange of letters and pictures.
 It’s a fun example of how friendships can form in the most unlikely places and invites young readers to begin recognizing and exploring other cultures and ways of life.

 The Day You Begin by Jacqueline Woodson